MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 -   [FAQ for Document Tracking](http://go.microsoft.com/fwlink/?LinkId=523977)

-This FAQ page will be updated regularly, with new additions listed in the monthly documentation update announcements on the [Enterprise Mobility and Security blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-rights-management-services) blog.
+This FAQ page will be updated regularly, with new additions listed in the monthly documentation update announcements on the [Enterprise Mobility and Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-rights-management-services).